Chapter 11 Formatting Objects in Word

 3D Models and the 3D Model Tab

 To insert a 3D model, place the pointer where the model should be located.
-Click on the Insert tab and select the 3D Models button or drop-down arrow from the Illustration group.
+Click on the Insert tab and select the 3D Models button or drop-down arrow from the Illustrations group.
 To browse the online 3D models, type in a search word or phrase.
 Scroll and review the images shown.
 Select an image and click Insert.
 When the inserted image is selected, the user can use the control in the center of the picture to rotate the image (Figure 18B).

 Image showing an inserted 3 D model from the gallery selection